Mercury-HPC/Mercury-HPC.github.io/documentation.md

 typedef hg_return_t (*hg_rpc_cb_t)(hg_handle_t handle);
 {% endhighlight %}

-When the callback is called, there is a newly received RPC.
-The input arguments can then be retrieved with:
+When the callback is called, a new RPC has been received.
+The input arguments can hence be retrieved with:

 {% highlight C %}
 hg_return_t HG_Get_input(hg_handle_t handle, void *in_struct);